Bee Statistics To Prove Why They’re Crucial for Our Environment!

 Breeding programs are in place for many species all over the world, and the FAO believes that the statistics of bees from 2022 will highlight whether a breeding program will be necessary to boost colony numbers.

-If the bee population figures are still in a decline, humans may need to step in and create controlled environments that help the bees reproduce and flourish.
+If the bee population figures are still in decline, humans may need to step in and create controlled environments that help the bees reproduce and flourish.

 Are Bees Endangered?

 Our world is home to over 20,000 bee species, and due to a range of different factors, some species we now considered endangered.
-Globally, 16 bee species are vulnerable, 18 are endangered, and nine are critically endangered, however, if things don’t change, more and more bee species will end up on the endangered list.
+Globally, 16 bee species are vulnerable, 18 are endangered, and nine are critically endangered; however, if things don’t change, more and more bee species will end up on the endangered list.

 In Europe, 9.2% Of All Bee Species Are Endangered (IUCN)